SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model: Proposed Method

 \subsection{Optical Flow Task-Specific Adaption}

 \textbf{Context Fusion Module:} Utilizing pre-trained large vision models for dissimilar tasks faces the challenge of knowledge unmatching.
 For example, the local details are essential clues for optical flow, while they are dropped for understanding tasks.
-Thus, we propose the Context Fusion Module to combine the high-level understanding of SAM and the low-level clues for optical flow by using the SAM encoder and FlowFormer encoder simultaneously.
+Thus, we propose the CFM to combine the high-level understanding of SAM and the low-level clues for optical flow by using the SAM encoder and FlowFormer encoder simultaneously.

 As shown in Figure \ref{fig:method}(a), we first concatenate the SAM and Flowformer features.
 Subsequently, we mix them with two residual convolutional blocks.
 In the former block, the features will be processed by two branches: the main branch contains two 3x3 convolutional layers, which fuse the features and reduce channels, and the other branch uses depth-wise convolution directly to reduce the channels number and keep it consistent to the main branch.
 We add the results of the two branches as the output of the block.
 The latter residual block has almost the same structure except for depth-wise convolution since there is no difference in channel numbers between the input and output.
 Overall, this module can be represented by Formula \ref{eq:feat}, \ref{eq:cat}, \ref{eq:C0} and \ref{eq:C1}.